 You are in good hands!

-FLIGHTAX has been in business since 1990.
-Our team of CPA’s and Enrolled Agents provide you with the most comprehensive tax consultation and preparation possible.
+Flightax has been in business since 1990.
+Our team of tax professionals provide you with the most comprehensive tax consultation and preparation possible.
 We are members of the National Association of Tax Preparers, Indiana CPA Society, and the National Association of Enrolled Agents.